Prakhar-30/Revert_FInanace_Uniswap_Position_Migration/README.md

 ### The Problem

-Traditionally, migrating a Uniswap position across chains requires multiple manual steps:
+Migrating a Uniswap position across chains requires multiple manual steps:
 - Withdraw liquidity from the original position
 - Bridge each token separately to the destination chain
 - Manually recreate the position on the destination chain